jlyonsmith/HowTo/Procedures/Certificate_Authority.md

 In theory, other people generate the `.csr` using the steps above then give it to you for signing.
 Your job is to prove you can trust them.
 That's what being a Certificate Authority *is* after all.

-> NOTE: there is an issue with CSR's that include *extensions* (not file name extensions).
+> NOTE: there is an issue with CSR's that include *extensions*.
+These are extensions to the original CSR format.
 Any extensions specified in the CSR are not automatically copied over to a signed certificate.
 You need to create an extension file (`.ext`), a subset of the full `.cnf` file, and provide it to the `openssl x509` command with the `-extfile` flag and `-extensions`.
-For our own certificates, it's easiest to do that by using the `.cnf` file as the `.ext` file!
+For our own certificates, it's easiest to do that by using the `.cnf` file as the `.ext` file as `openssl` will ignore any sections it does not recognize for one format or the other!

 The final step is to generate a signed `.crt` file to use for your internal site.
 You use the `x509` command to generate the certificate: